AndrianBdn/go-wild-dns/README.md

 Now go to the 1.2.3.4 server:

 0. Setup go compiler, build go-wild-dns binary (just run `go build`)
-1. Edit go-wild-dns.service and put ```ip.mydomain.io.``` to DOMAIN_SUFFIX environment variable.
-Specify IP of other NS servers if you are using them.
+1. Edit go-wild-dns.service: specify your DOMAIN_SUFFIX environment variable.
+Specify IP of other NS servers if you are using > 1.
 Edit path to binary if necessary.
 2. Copy go-wild-dns.service to /etc/systemd/system/
 3. systemctl daemon-reload && systemctl enable go-wild-dns && systemctl start go-wild-dns
-4. allow firewall access to port 53
+4. Allow firewall access to port 53 (UDP)

 Now repeat everything for secondary server (optional)

-## Notes
+## DNS Pecularities

-- It seems to be not quite DNS-compliant (no NS or SOA records)
+- No NS / SOA records implemented
-- No DNS-based tests, just works for me
-- In any strange situation, NS server just returns its IP
+- Returns its own IP as a fallback